Click HERE to view animals currently being housed at the shelter.

 2. File a report in person at Fort Wayne Animal Care & Control

 - Come to the shelter located at 3020 Hillegas Road during normal business hours and we will help you complete a lost report.
 Be prepared to give a detailed description of your lost pet.
 Bring a photo of your pet with you to help us better assist you.
-Once you complete the lost report we will walk you through our kennels so you can look for your lost pet.
+We are no longer doing kennel walk-throughs, so please bring a photo of your pet so we can identify them.

 Please Note: Submitting a lost report does not guarantee that we will call you if your pet comes in.
 Unless the pet is microchipped or has a valid ID tag on its collar when found we may not know the animal is your pet.